Yale-BIM/f21-assignments/assignment-3/README.md

 </p>

-- **IV-1.** To get started, let ![equation](https://latex.codecogs.com/png.latex?%5Cbold%7Bt%7D%20%3D%20%5Bt_x%5C%20t_y%5C%20t_z%5D%5ET)<!--$`\bold{t} = [t_x\ t_y\ t_z]^T`$--> be the vector from the camera center to the center of the target in the camera coordinate frame (as shown in the image in the last section).
+- **IV-1.** To get started, let ![equation](https://latex.codecogs.com/png.latex?%5Cbold%7Bt%7D%20%3D%20%5Bt_x%5C%20t_y%5C%20t_z%5D%5ET)<!--$`\bold{t} = [t_x\ t_y\ t_z]^T`$--> be the vector from the camera center to the center of the target in the camera coordinate frame (as shown in the image above).
 Additionally, let the camera coordinate frame be oriented such that the ![equation](https://latex.codecogs.com/png.latex?z)<!--$`z`$--> axis points forward.
 How can you mathematically calculate a vector ![equation](https://latex.codecogs.com/png.latex?%5Cbold%7Bq%7D)<!--$`\bold{q}`$--> perpendicular to both ![equation](https://latex.codecogs.com/png.latex?%5Cbold%7Bt%7D)<!--$`\bold{t}`$--> and the horizontal axis of the camera coordinate frame?
 Explain in your report.